 The Confraternity of Christian Mothers is the women’s organization established in our parish.
 All Catholic women are invited to join.

-The Welcome Committee welcomes new parishioners with a yearly reception and provides a gift to the newly baptized.
+The Welcome Committee aids in yearly fundraising and provides a gift to the newly baptized.

 The Knights of Columbus, Pittston Council #372, is a Catholic men’s fraternal benefit society established in our area.
 All Catholic men are invited to join.